-The Indiana Traffic Safety Office is established by the authority of Indiana Code 9-27-2 and housed within the Traffic Safety Division (TSD) of the Indiana Criminal Justice Institute.
-The TSD manages behavioral traffic safety funding provided by the National Highway Traffic Safety Administration (NHTSA) and manages this funding through projects with law enforcement agencies and other organizations throughout Indiana.
-The TSD is responsible for grant management, assisting with media campaigns, and coordinating traffic safety enforcement programs with local and state law enforcement agencies.
+law enforcement agencies and other organizations throughout Indiana.
+The TSD works to incorporate all NHTSA principles of: Equity, Education, Evaluation, Enforcement, Engineering, and EMS Services either through programs or partnerships at a comprehensive level.

 The TSD, in coordination and consultation with federal, state, and local partners, works to provide leadership, innovation, and program support.
 The TSD focuses on model programs and promising strategies to allocate program funding based on each initiative's potential for reducing crashes, saving lives, and preventing injuries.
 Each initiative includes the scope and severity of the problem to be addressed and the effectiveness of proposed countermeasures.
 The TSD evaluates the potential of each initiative in relation to problem identifications for each year.

-The Comprehensive Highway Injury Reduction Program (CHIRP) launched in FY20 as a method to consolidate the quantity of enforcement applications and synergize efforts of evidence-based traffic safety enforcement programs (TSEP), these efforts continued in FY21 and have proven to be a multiplier in the efficiency of grants management and program area diversity for enforcement efforts.
+The Comprehensive Highway Injury Reduction Program (CHIRP) launched in FY20 as a method to consolidate the quantity of enforcement applications and synergize efforts of evidence-based traffic safety enforcement programs (TSEP).
+Now in its third year in FY23, CHIRP continues to be a multiplier in the efficiency of grants management and program area diversity for enforcement efforts.
 CHIRP incorporates efforts to improve occupant restraint use, reduce speeding, enforce impaired driving laws, support pedestrian safety, and collaboration at the local level as a comprehensive strategy method versus fractioned efforts.
 Local level applicants with collaborative guidance, analyze all causations factors within their community to enhance the diversity of program areas for local communities to resolve the complex and comprehensive problem of highway safety improvement.